Welcome to the Song of Songs Project

 GETTING STARTED UPDATE

-As we get into the actual text of Shir Hashirim, this will get ‘easier,’ but it’s up to everyone to jump in and make it happen from the start.
-At the center of this project is working TOGETHER – which is another theme related to this generation according to Torah.
-So, find a partner or two in the Facebook group (below) or among your friends and go for it.
+As we get into the study of Shir Hashirim, this will all get ‘easier,’ but it’s up to YOU to jump in and make it happen.
+At the center of this project is working TOGETHER – which is a key spiritual concept related to this generation, according to Torah.
+So, find a partner or two in our Facebook group (link below) or among your friends and go for it.

-Anyone wishing to contribute ideas and/or research and add citations from proper sources is welcome to.
-You can do this by sending an email to info@Matrix4Humans.com or posting in our Facebook group at Facebook.com/groups/Devekut.
+Anyone wishing to contribute ideas and/or research and add citations from proper sources is welcome to — As well as artwork, music, etc., for the areas mentioned above.

-We begin with these four background articles as the concepts underlie our text.
-If you have things to contribute toward the actual text/verses of Shir Hashirim, send those in as well, explaining as much as possible how they fit and to what verse(s) etc. We will build the commentary “behind the scenes” for now and start chapter 1 this fall.
+We begin with these four background articles.
+These concepts underlie our text.
+If you have things to contribute toward the actual text/verses of Shir Hashirim, send those in as well, explaining as much as possible how they fit and to what verse(s) etc.

 1. Before the Beginning

-A look at ‘relationship’ before and at the ‘beginning’ of Creation
+A deep look at the concept of ‘relationship’ from the ‘beginning’ of Creation

 2. Holy of Holies

-The idea of ‘connection’ and Shir Hashirim as an Interface between G-d and us
+The idea of ‘connection’ and Shir Hashirim as an interface between us and G-d

 3. The Shekinah

-The feminine aspect of G-d and its associated concepts and manifestations
+The feminine aspect of G-d and its relationship to the Sefirotic system

 4. Exile: Path and Purpose

-Ein Od Milvado, Gam Zu Letova, the Divine game plan and our world today
+The why, how and when of the Divine game plan, and our world today

 • Chapter 2